aaron-wu1/quartz/content/OS Grad/TENEX, a Paged Time Sharing System for the PDP-10.md

 Design Constraints:
 - Minimal changes made to PDP-10 processor and none to the basic address computation
 - that the system had to be in service for users within six month of operation of the HW

+**Lecture Notes**
+- Hardware was more extensible than today
+- Terminology
+	- different terms for the same thing
+		- monitor -> kernel
+	- same term for different things
+		- virtual machine (need to think about what we are virtualizing)
+			- hardware (VMware)
+			- language (Java) - bytecode
+				- virtualizing the bytecode layer
+			- OS syscall interface (TENEX)
+				- run multiple different processes
 ### Design Goals
 Falls into three broad categories:
 - State of the art virtual machine